FIFA World Cup 2026 Group F Schedule

 How to Watch Group F Matches Live

 The best live tracker for Group F is the FIFA World Cup 2026 match schedule, especially because one second-round match crosses into the next day on the ET clock.
 In the United States, FOX and FS1 carry the main English-language coverage, while Telemundo handles Spanish-language broadcasts.
-For channel and streaming details before each Group F kickoff, use the official broadcast guide.
+For channel and streaming details before each Group F kickoff, use the official broadcast coverage.

 Frequently Asked Questions